 (6) Section 6(2) does not have effect in relation to this section.

-[Section 57A inserted by No. 36 of 2012 s.
+[Section 57A inserted: No. 36 of 2012 s.
 15.]

 57. Applications relating to transfer of residents

 (1) If a resident of a retirement village claims that —

 (a) a dispute has arisen between the resident and the administering body as to whether the resident should be transferred from one kind of accommodation in the village to another; and